Ludwig-Maximilian-Universitaet Medical School, Munich, Germany

 Current Clinical Practice Activities:

 Dr. Sever is practicing hematopathology and laboratory administration; she is Clinical Professor at University of New Mexico School of Medicine.
-She has privileges at Cibola General Hospital, Dan C. Trigg Memorial Center, Espanola Hospital, Kaseman-Presbyterian Hospital, Lincoln County Medical Center, Plains Regional Medical Center, Presbyterian Healthcare Services, Rust Medical Center, Sandoval Regional Medical Center, Santa Fe Medical Socorro General Hospital, and the University of New Mexico Hospital, Lovelace Medical Center, Lovelace Westside Hospital, Lovelace Women’s Hospital, Lovelace Roswell Hospital, and The Heart Hospital.
+She has privileges at Dan C. Trigg Memorial Center, Espanola Hospital, Kaseman-Presbyterian Hospital, Lincoln County Medical Center, Plains Regional Medical Center, Presbyterian Healthcare Services, Rust Medical Center, Sandoval Regional Medical Center, Santa Fe Medical Socorro General Hospital, and the University of New Mexico Hospital.
+Dr. Sever also has privileges at Lovelace Medical Center, Lovelace Westside Hospital, Lovelace Women’s Hospital, Lovelace Roswell Hospital, and The Heart Hospital.

 Current Administrative Activities: